Pop Culture Madness!

 Oprah started her famous book club.

-Febreze fabric refesher began test-marketing in 1996.
-By 1998, it was sold nation-wide.
+Febreze fabric refresher began test-marketing in 1996.
+By 1998, it was sold nationwide.

 In 1996, Travelocity opened online.
 Early on, it was primarily travel agents who booked flights on American Airlines.

-Human Hero: 18 year old Keshia Thomas, while marching to protest a KKK rally in Michigan, protected a white man, who had an "SS" tattoo and and a confederate flag shirt, from the attacks of a crowd.
-She threw herself on him to deflect the mob's strikes, due to her belief that "nobody deserves to be hurt."
+Human Hero: 18-year-old Keshia Thomas, while marching to protest a KKK rally in Michigan, protected a white man, who had an “SS” tattoo and a confederate flag shirt, from the attacks of a crowd.
+She threw herself on him to deflect the mob’s strikes, believing that “nobody deserves to be hurt.”

 Human Hero: Wladimir Klitschko auctioned off his 1996 Olympic gold medal in March 2012 for charity.
-The buyer payed $1 million but immediatly returned it because he wanted it to stay in the family.
+The buyer paid $1 million but immediately returned it because he wanted it to stay in the family.

 Cost of a Superbowl ad in 1996: $1,085,000